Content Moderation & RLHF Services for Safer AI

 Updating rules and thresholds according to regulatory or business developments

-Preparing training datasets — Elimination of toxic, fuzzy, redundant or irrelevant examples
+Preparing training datasets — Elimination of toxic, ambiguous, redundant or irrelevant examples

 Targeting sectoral corpora — Removal of data that is not relevant for training a specialized model (health, finance, etc.)